alphagov/govuk-prototype-kit-docs/docs/v13/documentation/usage-data.md

 ## Data we collect

 The kit will only send data when you run it on your computer.
-It does not send data when you run it on Heroku.
+It does not send data when you run it on any hosting services.

 Whenever you start the Prototype Kit, it will send: